kevin-mind/momma-bear/.github/README.md

 - The merge queue workflow will automatically prevent merging if any step fails
 - Rollback is triggered automatically when merge queue deployment fails
-- Preview deployments are only created for PRs from the same repository (not forks)
+- Preview deployments are handled automatically by Oxygen
 - All workflows use Node.js 18+ as specified in `package.json`
 - Workflows should be organized by purpose:
   - **CI workflows**: Run checks and tests